AndrewInScotland/GildedRose/README.md

 Open the solution in Visual Studio 2015, then Rebuild All.
 You can run the tests from whatever test tool you are using (I used ReSharper 2015).

 ## How to run
-The WebServices project uses IISExpress, so it's easiest to run from Visual Studio.
+The WebServices project uses IISExpress, so it's easiest to run from Visual Studio:

 - From the solution properties, choose multiple startup projects:
 	- GildedRose.IdentityServer